1758 - British expedition against Carillon

-On July 1, 200 of Lévis’ regulars marched from Montréal towards Carillon.
+On July 1, at Carillon, after a review, each bn took position at its assigned location.
+At Montréal, 200 of Lévis’ regulars marched towards Carillon.

 On July 5, Abercromby's troops were embarked.
 The operation went smoothly and, before sunrise, the whole army was afloat in 900 bateaux, 135 whaleboats and a large number of heavy flatboats carrying the artillery.
 Robert Rogers with his rangers (Rogers' Rangers), and Gage with part of his new light infantry (the 80th Foot) led the way.
 John Bradstreet followed next with the boatmen.
 Then came the main body in 3 parallel columns stretching on 10 km.
 Provincial troops from Massachusetts, Connecticut, New York, New Jersey and Rhode Island formed the right and left columns while British regulars, led by Howe, formed the central column.

 This central column consisted of: